COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • Pregnant individuals.

-• Children 6 months to 4 years of age.
+• Children 6 months to 4 years old.

 • Individuals who are from a First Nation, Inuit, or Metis community, and/or who identify as First Nation, Inuit, or Metis, and their household members.